pdeljanov/Symphonia/README.md

 # Sonata

-Sonata is a pure Rust audio decoding and multimedia format library.
+Sonata is a pure Rust audio decoding and media demuxing library supporting OGG, FLAC, MP3, and WAV.

 ## Features

 Sonata's planned features are:

 * Decode support for the most popular audio codecs
-* Reading and writing the most common media container formats
+* Reading the most common media container formats
 * Probing and guessing the correct format and decoder combination(s) for playback or inspection
-* Reading and writing metadata
+* Reading metadata
 * Providing a set of audio primitives for manipulating audio data efficiently
 * Providing a C API for integration into other languages
 * Providing a WASM API for web usage